 How to Get From Holbox to Mérida

-The only bus from Chiquila to Mérida leaves at 5:30am and takes 5-6 hours.
-Alternatively, there is a 4:30pm bus to Tizimin*, which has a large bus station where you can transfer for a bus to Mérida (regular departures) or elsewhere.
-Or, you can take a taxi to El Ideal ($300 MXN or more, as mentioned earlier) and wait at the intersection there for a bus running from Cancun to Mérida.
+Alternatively, you could take a bus Tizimin, which has a large bus station where you can transfer for a bus to Mérida (regular departures) or elsewhere.
+Or, you can take a taxi to El Ideal ($300MXN or more, as mentioned earlier) and wait at the intersection there for a bus running from Cancun to Mérida.
 These come past every twenty minutes or so and the 2nd class busses cost $169 MXN.